akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Preparation for Data Preprocessing of the CITE-Seq Transcriptome.md

 format(object.size(merge.su), units = "GB")
 [1] "5.1 Gb"
 ```
-Ifusing R in the cloud, whether using an institutional HPC or Cloud services such as AWS  accessible with an a large amount of RAM, having large Seurat objects wont matter that much however, local computer with limited resources (e.g. CPU and RAM), will hit the momory limit rather quickly.
+If using R in the cloud, whether using an institutional HPC or Cloud services such as AWS  accessible with an a large amount of RAM, having large Seurat objects wont matter that much however, local computer with limited resources (e.g. CPU and RAM), will hit the momory limit rather quickly.
 The magic to get around this is to use a package, called ```BPCells``` (https://github.com/bnprks/BPCells).
 A following is a short description of ```BPCells``` functions;
 ```
 BPCells is a package for high performance single cell analysis on RNA-seq and ATAC-seq datasets.
 It can analyze a 1.3M cell dataset with 2GB of RAM in under 10 minutes.
 This makes analysis of million-cell datasets practical on a laptop.